dotnet/installer/src/SourceBuild/tarball/content/README.md

 It is expected that other platforms will be supported in the future.

+### Online build only

+Building the product offline is not fully working at the moment.
+The `--online` switch is needed when [building](#building) as not all dependencies are currently built from source.

 ### Code flow
 For the time being, the source code only flows one way - from the individual repos into the VMR.
 Changes done to the VMR are not automatically mirrored back.
 More details on this process: